 The same can be said for fonts on this topic.
 Make sure they are readable.
 Always check the readability of each letter.
 Use the filters that most of the font websites have to type out and check each letter that will be used for your business name or website address to make sure each one is clear.
 Watch out for letters like S, R, and L, they are often very distorted in most cursive or handwritten fonts.
 Some fonts offer alternatives.

 5. Your logo lacks professionalism.

-Creating a logo takes a certain talent and also time.
-Make sure it speaks what you need it to speak!
+Creating a logo takes a certain talent, skill to understand a logo needs to be effective, and also time.
+Make sure it speaks what you need it to say!
 If your logo doesn’t look professional, you will end up losing money.
 Your logo should be the base of your businesses visual identity (your brand).

 Once you have a logo, you can build your brand = your graphics, lighting, photography feel and other visual elements should follow the same style.
 When the professionalism of your logo isn’t great, it will affect the perceived professionalism of your business.
 We do judge a book by its cover! (read blog post here)